Metabolic Health – Home

 -

-1. Simple At Home TestingCollect your sample at home using the clear instructions included in your kit.
-The process is designed to be quick, private, and easy to follow.
+1. Simple At Home TestingCollect your sample at home using our premium Tasso device, designed to make the process simpler and more comfortable.
+Clear instructions are included in your kit.
+Watch our video to see how it works.

 -